BrightCoders-Institute/BCDIC22-RN-proyecto-final-team1/instructions/instructions.md

 ### [ 02 ] Requerimientos funcionales

  - Allow new users to register:
-    - Registration data must be stored in firebase
+    - Registration data must be stored in firebase.
-    - The registration form must include validations
+    - The registration form must include validations.
  - Allow registered users to log in:
     - The user will be able to log in using email and password or his Google account.
-    - Login form must have validations
+    - Login form must have validations.
- - Enable users to report damage to the system
+ - Enable users to report damage to the system.
-    - allow the user to make damage reports in his area
+    - allow the user to make damage reports in his area.
-    - Allow user to upload an image in the report
+    - Allow user to upload an image in the report.
-    - the user must indicate on the marker the location of the area where the damage is located and also provide a brief description and a photo of the damage done.
+    - The user must indicate on the marker the location of the area where the damage is located and also provide a brief description and a photo of the damage done.
- - Allow the user to view the information recorded in the report
+ - Allow the user to view the information recorded in the report.
     - The user will be able to see the reports he has made.
-    - visualize all the information of the report made
+    - Visualize all the information of the report made.

 - Milestone 1.
-Initial project setup: Create base structure, directories, add libraries
+Initial project setup: Create base structure, directories, add libraries.
 - Milestone 2.
 Create the login and register screens: Screens will be created in which the user will be able to register and log in.
-- Milestone 3. user screens: create the user screens on which they can interact
+- Milestone 3.
+User screens: create the user screens on which they can interact.
 - Milestone 4.
-Admin screens: create the administrator screen to display the information of the reports made by users
+Admin screens: create the administrator screen to display the information of the reports made by users.
+- Milestone 5.
+Google Maps SDK: integration of the google maps sdk to select locations on google maps.
+- Milestone 6.
+Firebase Database and Authentication: to create a database and enable authentications.

 ### [ 03 ] Requerimientos no funcionales